-We've found the best ones can quickly clear significant amounts of dust and fine particles, such as PM2.5, while the worst don't make much difference at all, so it's worth doing your research before you decide to buy.
+We've found the best ones can quickly clear significant amounts of dust and fine particles, while the worst don't make much difference at all, so it's worth doing your research before you decide to buy.

 How does an air purifier work?